-Element / @Attribute Ch Description Туре environment/sessionToken М The value of this opaque element will be used by xs:token the Consumer in constructing the authorization token that must accompany every subsequent request made to the Environments Provider @id М The environment ID associated with newly created environment. xs:token @type М The environment type.
-DIRECTBROKERED Other There are a number of other elements included.
+Element / @Attribute Ch Description Туре environment/sessionToken М The value of this opaque element will be used by the Consumer in constructing the authorization token that must accompany every subsequent request made to the Environments Provider xs:token @id М The environment ID associated with newly created environment. xs:token @type М The environment type.
+DIRECT BROKERED fingerprint MC Unique identity of the environment that can safely be shared with other consumers.
+Must be returned, if the Environment Provider supports Functional Service events. xs:token Other There are a number of other elements included.
 They are discussed in section 5.2.3 and 5.2.4.